sh12on/messages_rest_api/README.md

 ## rest api crud operations with db using flask

 In order to install dependencies:
-⋅⋅*in terminal go to folder where the "requirement.txt" file exists,
+⋅1. in terminal go to folder where the "requirement.txt" file exists,

-⋅⋅* then:
+2. then:
 pip install -r requirements.txt

-⋅⋅* then:
+3. then:
 in Python interpreter: (python)
-  ⋅⋅* once inside type 3 commands:
+  4. once inside type 3 commands:
-   ⋅⋅* from app import db
+   5. from app import db
-   ⋅⋅* db.create_all()
+   6. db.create_all()
      ⋅⋅* exit()

 That's it- you are ready to go!